Skip to content

 Referential Actions (onDelete / onUpdate)

 By default, foreign keys use ON DELETE NO ACTION ON UPDATE NO ACTION.
+This means the database will reject any attempt to delete an owner who still has cats, or to change an owner's PK.
 You can change this behavior using onDelete and onUpdate options.

 typescript